 Venus: "Soldier of Love and Beauty, Pretty Sailor-Suited Soldier, Sailor Venus!
 In the name of Venus I bring divine punishment!"
 Note that this is after she joined the other Soldiers.
 When she was solo (and that time she was disguised as Sailor Moon in the S season of the anime), her speeches were much longer, with one being criticized by the villain as too long.

-This carries back to Codename: Sailor V where her speech were long and often Goofier then Usagi's.
-Noteably Sailor V would still introduce herself as Sailor Venus at the end.
+This carries back to Codename: Sailor V where her speech were long and often goofier then Usagi's.
+Notably, Sailor V would still introduce herself as Sailor Venus at the end.